doctorgabi/SQL_Language_Capstone/doc/user_stories.md

 1. Accepts user input command to start the test
 2. Prints a confirmation that the vocabulary test is ready to begin

-User Story 6a (Japanese pronunciation --> display English) : As a Japanese language student
+User Story 6a
-: I want to see the correct English translation for the pronunciation already on the screen when I press a key : so that I check if my answer was correct.

-Usage: "pe"

-* Acceptance Criteria:
-1. Accepts a user input key that links to the English translation of the current pronunciation
-2. Prints both the current pronunciation and the associated English translation.

-User Story 6d (update)
 : As a Japanese language student
-: I want to update the record for the pronunciation on the screen when I press a key : so that I can keep up to date with what I have learned.
+: I want to see a random vocabulary category word I don't yet know when I press a key : so that I can see if I know the correct pronunciation or English translation.

-Usage: "k" || "r"
+Usage: "v" (only once, when starting the session)
+Usage: "y" (when continuing the session after getting an answer right)
+Usage: "n" (when continuing the session after getting an answer wrong)

 * Acceptance Criteria:
-1. Accepts two user input keys that link to the kanji status of the current pronunciation
+1. Accepts a user input key that links to unknown vocabulary category words for the correct JLPT level
-2. Updates the record to 'know' or 'needs review' depending on the key.
-3. Accepts two user input keys that link to the translation status of the current pronunciation
-4. Updates the record to 'know' or 'needs review' depending on the key.
+2. Prints a randomly selected single vocabulary category word from the specified level.
+3. Words not specified as required vocabulary but only as required kanji are not included.

-User Story 7a (English --> kanji & pronunciation)
+User Story 6b
 : As a Japanese language student
-: I want to see a random English word for a kanji category word I don't yet know when I press a key : so that I can see if I know the correct kanji or pronunciation.
+: I want to see the correct answer for the kanji category word already on the screen when I press a key : so that I can check if my answer was correct.

-Usage: "e"
+Usage: "y" (when continuing the session after getting an answer right)
+Usage: "n" (when continuing the session after getting an answer wrong)

 * Acceptance Criteria:
-1. Accepts a user input key that links to unknown English words for the correct JLPT level
+1. Accepts a user input key that prints the correct answer for the current kanji category word
-2. Prints a randomly selected single English word from kanji category words at the specified level.
-3. English words not specified as required kanji but only as required vocabulary are not included.

-User Story 7b (English --> display kanji)
+User Story 6c (update)
 : As a Japanese language student
-: I want to see the correct kanji for the English word already on the screen when I press a key : so that I can check if my answer was correct.
+: I want to update the record for the kanji currently on the screen when I press a key : so that I can keep up to date with what I have learned.

-Usage: "ek"
+Usage: "y" || "n" (during a kanji study session after seeing a quiz word)

 * Acceptance Criteria:
-1. Accepts a user input key that links to the kanji for the current English word
+1. Accepts one of two user input keys that link to the pronunciation status of the current kanji
-2. Prints both the current English word and the associated kanji.
+2. Updates the record to '1' or '0' for 'y' or 'n', respectively.

-User Story 7c (English --> display pronunciation)
+User Story 7 (exit)
 : As a Japanese language student
-: I want to see the correct pronunciation for the English word already on the screen when I press a key : so that I check if my answer was correct.

-Usage: "ep"

-* Acceptance Criteria:
-1. Accepts a user input key that links to the pronunciation of the current English word
-2. Prints both the current English word and the associated pronunciation.

-User Story 7d (update)
-: As a Japanese language student
-: I want to update the record for the English word on the screen when I press a key : so that I can keep up to date with what I have learned.

-Usage: "k" || "r"

-* Acceptance Criteria:
-1. Accepts two user input keys that link to the kanji status of the current Englsih word
-2. Updates the record to 'know' or 'needs review' depending on the key.
-3. Accepts two user input keys that link to the translation status of the current English word
-4. Updates the record to 'know' or 'needs review' depending on the key.

-User Story 8 (exit)
-: As a Japanese language student
 : I want to be able to stop a kanji practice session
 : so that I can finish studying for the kanji knowledge portion of the exam

-Usage: ./jstudy exit
+Usage: "q" (during a kanji study session)

 Acceptance Criteria:
 1. Accepts user input command to stop the test
 2. Prints a confirmation that the kanji test is exited

-User Story 9
+User Story 8 (exit)
 : As a Japanese language student
-: I want to be able to start a vocabulary practice session : so that I can focus my study just on the vocabulary knowledge portion of the exam

-Usage: ./jstudy start "vocab"

-Acceptance Criteria:
-1. Accepts user input command to start the test
-2. Prints a confirmation that the vocabulary test is ready to begin

-User Story 9a (English --> Japanese)
-: As a Japanese language student
-: I want to see a random English word for a vocabulary category word I don't yet know when I press a key : so that I can see if I know the correct Japanese translation.

-Usage: "e"

-* Acceptance Criteria:
-1. Accepts a user input key that links to unknown English words for the correct JLPT level
-2. Prints a randomly selected single English word from vocabulary category words at the specified level.
-3. English words specified as required kanji are not included.

-User Story 9b ( English --> display Japanese)
-: As a Japanese language student
-: I want to see the correct Japanese translation for the English word already on the screen when I press a key : so that I can check if my answer was correct.

-Usage: "ej"

-* Acceptance Criteria:
-1. Accepts a user input key that links to the Japanese translation for the current English word
-2. Prints both the current English word and the associated Japanese translation.

-User Story 9c (update)
-: As a Japanese language student
-: I want to update the record for the English word on the screen when I press a key : so that I can keep up to date with what I have learned.

-Usage: "k" || "r"

-* Acceptance Criteria:
-1. Accepts two user input keys that link to the Japanese translation status of the current English word
-2. Updates the record to 'know' or 'needs review' depending on the key.

-User Story 9d (exit)
-: As a Japanese language student
 : I want to be able to stop a vocabulary practice session : so that I can finish studying for the vocabulary knowledge portion of the exam

-Usage: ./jstudy exit
+Usage: "q" (during a vocabulary study session)

 Acceptance Criteria:
 1. Accepts user input command to stop the test